datayoga-io/site/site/index.md

 # About
 about:
-  heading: "Why Use DataYoga to Migrate Your Legacy ETL to The Cloud?"
+  heading: "Use DataYoga to Migrate Your Legacy ETL to The Cloud!"
   text: "DataYoga is your partner, simplifying the migration of legacy ETL processes to the cloud.
 Our platform specifically caters to the nuanced demands of businesses undergoing ETL transformation"
   text2: "Commited to helping you plan and reach your migration deadlines"
   image: "/assets/images/about.png"